kopkunka55/cqrs-dynamodb-fargate-postgresql-ktolin/README.md

 ## Hosting
-All of the resouces are manged by Terraform to achive Infrastructure as Code.
+All the resources are manged by Terraform to archive Infrastructure as Code.
 You can just execute following command at `/terraform` directory.

 ```
 terraform apply -var-file dev.tfvars